mohitsaini4080/coding-exercises/simple-product-api/README.md

 ## What should I do?

-Candidates should enhance the API by implementing the following functionality:
+Candidates start by creating their own branch off of "main".
+They can then enhance the API by implementing the below business requirements.
+Finally, once satisfied a merge request should be raised and assigned to "Kyle Parry" for review.

 1. Add a resource to save a new product.
    1. It should not be possible to insert a product with an existing ID.